 This 10 week interdisciplinary course in the Fall semester integrates clinical and basic science topics related to the normal function and diseases of the gastrointestinal and endocrine systems.
 The biochemistry and physiology of nutrient metabolism in health and disease will also be covered.

 Daniel Bessesen, MD

-- Discuss the scientific principles and limitations of laboratory diagnostic methods in the diagnosis of digestive, metabolic and endocrine dysfunction.
+Discuss the scientific principles and limitations of laboratory and radiologic diagnostic methods in the diagnosis of digestive, metabolic, and endocrine dysfunction.